graycoreio/daffodil/libs/design/notification/README.md

 <design-land-example-viewer-container example="notification-orientations"></design-land-example-viewer-container>

 ### Dismissing a notification
-Notifications are not dismissible by default.
-They typically persist on the page until a user takes action that resolves the notification.
+By default, notifications are not dismissible and remain visible until the user takes an action to resolve them.

-The close button is hidden by default but can be visible by setting the `dismissible` property to `true`.
-It should remain hidden if a notification has critical information for a user to read or interact with.
+To show a close button, set the `dismissible` property to `true`.
+Avoid making critical notifications dismissible to ensure users can read or interact with the necessary information.

 <design-land-example-viewer-container example="dismissible-notification"></design-land-example-viewer-container>

 ## Accessibility
 Notifications with a `critical` or `warn` status have a `role="alert"` so that it can be announced by assistive technologies.
 See [live region roles](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles#4._live_region_roles) for more information.
 All other notifications have a `role="status"`.

 Notifications have a `tabindex="0"` so users can discover them while tabbing through a page.